agbares/CMPE131-F18-prj/README.md

 - PUG Templating Engine

 ### Backend
-- Node.js
+- Node.js     -The server
-- Express.js
+- Express.js  -Frame work aka tool: makes controlling MVC logic easier
 - MySQL

 ## 3. Making Changes to the Repository
 Work in your designated branch.
 Designated branches are named after your name.
 When you want to submit major changes to the master branch, create a `Pull Request` from your branch into the `master` branch.